The 2022 Red Dog Farm Team!

 Gigi Vujovich – Farmers Market Manager

 Isabelle is from Seattle, but she’s spent lots of time around Dabob and the Olympic Peninsula.
 She loves spending time outdoors – especially by a body of water – as well as reading and making art.
 She particularly enjoys harvesting carrots, especially when she can feed occasional culls to the puppy Angus.
 Her favorite vegetable is fennel.

 Jon Toof – Maintenance Specialist

 Born in Portland, Maine, Jon joined our team in the summer of 2021 to help keep our trucks, tractors, and other farm equipment in working order.
 Fortunately, he enjoys changing oil.
 Outside work, he appreciates music and likes to write.
-Cabbage is his favorite veggie.
+Tomatillos are his favorite veggie.

 Maganita ‘Maggie’ Rose was born in the Spring of 2012 and is the daughter of red dog, Rupert, and a neighbor border collie.
 She was named after a much-loved lettuce variety we grow here on the farm.
 As a puppy, she spent hours napping in the greenhouse as we seeded her namesake lettuce on tables above her.
 Maggie takes her farm jobs very seriously; she specializes in alerting us when anyone comes onto the farm, and has also taken over bird-herding and rodent patrol duties.